agatak99/Neo4J-vs-MicrosoftSQLServer/README.md

 # Neo4j vs MySQL

-Comparison of the implementation and usage of the graph database with Neo4J and MySQL Server.
+Comparison of the implementation and usage of the graph database with Neo4J and Microsoft SQL Server.

 ### Database